mikepk/pybald/docs/magic.rst

 Magic
 =====

-PyBald only has a few 'magical' behaviors.
+Pybald only has a few 'magical' behaviors.
 This documentation explains how they work.

 Loading Controllers
 -------------------

-PyBald uses the idea of convention over configuration.
-It assumes that a PyBald project's files will be organized in a specific way.
+Pybald uses the idea of convention over configuration.
+It assumes that a  project's files will be organized in a specific way.
 Borrowing from Ruby on Rails, application controllers are assumed to be stored, one per file, in the project's ``./app/controllers`` directory.
 Each controller also follows the name convention of **name**\_controller.py.
-So, for example, a controller named ``hello`` would be in a file named ``hello_controller.py`` inside the directory ``./app/controllers``.
-Following proper Python styles, the controller is then declared with the same name but in CamelCase inside this file.
-The translation is underscores in the file names will be converted to CamelCase when looking for the class in the file.
+So, for example, ``./app/controllers/hello_controller.py``.

+Following the Python style guide (`PEP8 <http://www.python.org/dev/peps/pep-0008/>`_), controller module names are expected to be all lowercase, using underscores to separate words.
+Inside the module the controller class is declared with the same name converted to CamelCase.
+For example, to create a controller for blog posts you might have a module like ``./app/controllers/post_controller.py`` and the class would look something like this:

 .. code-block:: python

+  from pybald.core.controller import BaseController

-  class HomeController(BaseController):
+  class PostController(BaseController):
       pass

-There's no requirement that this be the *only* class in the file, you can have as many classes in these files as you wish, but only the class name mapping to the file name will be used for controllers.
+While Pybald will look for this name correspondence, there's no requirement that this be the *only* class in the file.
+You can have as many classes in these files as you wish, but only the class name mapping to the file name will be automatically used for controllers.

 When the Router is first created, but before the web application starts, the Router's ``load`` method is called.
-This method scans the ``./app/controllers`` directory and loads all of the controller modules into the Router object.
+This method scans the ``./app/controllers`` directory and loads all of the controller modules it finds into the Router object.

-Again taking cues from Ruby on Rails, the project is configured with a default route ``/{controller}/{action}/{id}``.
+Again taking cues from Ruby on Rails, the initial project tempalte is configured with a default route ``/{controller}/{action}/{id}``.
 This default route means that just by creating a new **name**\_controller.py file in the ./app/controllers project directory, the URL will become immediately available without any further configuration or additional route creation.

 .. code-block:: python